SuppliedOrange/Chatroulette-Custom-Selfie/README.md

   + You will need to set a selfie before using this.
 Doesn't matter if it's bad.
 The extension just replaces that selfie.

   + The extension also flips your thumbnail and resizes it.
 This is how others will actually see you.
 As a 1x1 non-inverted picture.

+  + If you're using a gif, make sure its very less in size.
+Preferably less than 5 MB.
+Reduce it's frames and compress it before uploading it.
+Everyone else can see your pfp move after that.

 <br>